supmagie/Docker-Postgresql-pgadmin4-redmine-container/README.md

 If you got an error, please check your docker-compose.yml file.
 You can also launch:

 `docker-compose config` to check if the syntax of your file is correct.
-The indentation is really importante here.
+The indentation is really important here.

 Next, check the containers are running with

 `docker-compose ps`

-If you can see the 3 services, that means theay are running.
+If you can see the 3 services, that means they are running.
 If not, please double check your docker-compose.yml file.

 ## Access to the services

-Now your container are running, you should be able to access to your services.
+Now, your container are running, you should be able to access to your services.

+### Pgadmin4

 To access to pgadmin web interface, go to `http://localhost:80`.

-To log in, use the username/password you choosed in the docker-compose.yml file.
+To log in, use the username/password you chose in the docker-compose.yml file.
 For me it's `root@root.com` as username and `root` as password.
 From here you can access to the main interface.

 Click on `Add New Server` to access to your Postgresql database.